Box 569 Heriot Bay, British Columbia, Canada V0P 1H0

 Whether you’ve been on a trip with us or are getting excited for your first Spirit of the West Adventure, keep up to date with what’s happening in Johnstone Strait and surrounding areas.

 Orca Live which posts live video and audio feed from above and below the water in various locations in Johnstone Strait – watch and listen to whales from your home!
-Orca Live is provided by OrcaLab, a renowned whale research lab based in Johnstone Strait.
+Orca Live has been provided by OrcaLab, a renowned whale research lab based in Johnstone Strait since 1970 .
 More information, including links to their blog, can be found here.

 Marine Education and Research Society (MERS) which, as the name implies, conducts research and education in the Johnstone Strait area.
 They have an excellent blog that helps keep you up to date on all the latest research and there have been some cool discoveries of late!

 Stay connected to the coast through our very own Stories page.
-Here we share a variety of short blog posts from reflections of a guide to how tides work.
+Here we share a variety of short blog posts from highlighting BC wildlife, to guest perspectives and benefits of slow travel.

 Responsible Whale Watching